Yes. Currently, subsidy is available only at our Commercial Locations. Please check the Government of Alberta site to see if you are eligible:

 Our standard program is the Scholars III option and then we add or remove lesson plans/activities designed to reinforce concepts in the other formats.

-We do not offer outdoor playtime.
+We do not offer outdoor playtime on a regular basis.
 Students do go outside for curriculum related purchases like a nature walk or science experiment.
 Our program is only part-time and we concentrate on our core competencies.
 The students have the rest of the day to develop their gross motor skills in other activities!

 This program is perfect for these types of students and is very highly recommended.